 Nice, as the capital of the Riviera, is a lively city with something happening daily.
 Here is my pick of the top annual events in Nice.

 February 11-February 26, 2018: The most famous event is the Nice Carnival that kicks off the year from mid February to March and now has a special Gay Carnival, the first in France.
 The vast celebration takes over the streets with huge floats, and ends with a spectacular firework display.
 There’s also a Carnival run of either 5 or 10 kms.

 Mid-March: Paris to Nice Cycle ‘Race in the Sun’ covers 807 miles (1,300 kms) in 8 stages with some grueling runs at La Turbie and Col d’Eze.
 It’s the beginning of the international cycling season.

-July 19-August 13, 2016: The Festival of Cimiez holds a series of concerts and master classes outdoors in the Monastery’s cloister, normally shut to the public.
+July and August: The Festival of Cimiez holds a series of concerts and master classes outdoors in the Monastery’s cloister, normally shut to the public.

 Mid November: The Salon du Chocolat et Saveurs arrives in Nice just in time for Christmas.
 It’s an annual event celebrating chocolate and the chance to try some of the offerings from the world’s best chocolatiers.

 December: Christmas Markets are not just for the north.
 Check out the Nice market that has an outdoor skating rink, stalls selling gifts and entertainment.
 Read about more Christmas Markets in France.